MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_records_management.md

 # Exercise 5 - Configure Records Management

-Within this exercise you will assume the role of Joni Sherman, a Compliance Administrator for Contoso Ltd. Regulatory requirements for your organization include having a definitive copy of the employee provided health insurance information available when your company covers the insurance costs.
+In this exercise, you will assume the role of Joni Sherman, a Compliance Administrator for Contoso Ltd. Regulatory requirements for your organization include having a definitive copy of the employee provided health insurance information available when your company discusses the insurance costs.
 You are tasked with making sure the records are kept.

 ### Task 1 – Create File Plan Labels

-In this exercise, you will create a file plan label that allows your HR department to label content containing health insurance information your employees are required to provide when being hired.
+In this task, you will create a file plan label that allows your HR department to label content containing health insurance information that your employees are required to be provided when they are hired.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.